PCfVW/Brutal-Classical-Planner/Readme (BCP (dev 14.3)).txt

 First of all, thank you for considering this planning work and, should you have any question about it, do not hesitate to contact me!

-This repo contains the C++ code related to the chapter titled "Optimizing Practical Planning for Game AI" of the Game AI Pro 2 book ((c) 2015 CRC Press):
+This repo contains the C++ code related to the chapter 13 of the Game AI Pro 2 book, titled "Optimizing Practical Planning for Game AI" ((c) 2015 CRC Press):

 https://www.crcpress.com/product/isbn/9781482254792